 Community Leaders Council: The Community Leaders Council consists of the members who have been identified as leaders within each existing AAPP Community.
 The council exists to formalize the role of the community leader, to provide consistency between the communities, to share ideas between leaders, and to promote commitment to the goals of the community initiative.

 DEI Committee: Within AAPP, DEI is seen as a key driver for the organization and the profession.
-DEI initiatives are intended to ensure that the psychiatric pharmacy specialty, from students to BCPPs, is representative of the patients they serve.
-In the process, we anticipate that the organization will be more accessible and welcoming to diverse members, and their inclusion will make the organization more effective.
 The DEI Committee is charged with providing guidance and direction to the association in the area of DEI.
-Additionally, they assist with identifying board and leadership training needs and making recommendations accordingly.
-Lastly, they evaluate the demographic make-up of the membership and recommend educational products and services to benefit the members and ultimately the patients members serve.
+They develop education recommendations and create or cultivate resources to aid in the delivery of high quality patient care and organization inclusivity and accessibilty.
+Lastly, they evaluate the demographic make-up of the membership and recommend products and services to benefit the members and ultimately the patients members serve.
 (Meets: Virtually 1-hour monthly and in-person at Annual Meeting, Time Commitment: Average of 3 hours per month and 35 hours over course of the year)

 Government Affairs Committee: This committee is responsible for providing advice and supporting justifications on policy activities as broad representatives of the membership.
 The committee will work to recommend organizational policy positions that benefit members and to ensure advocacy efforts do not disadvantage or harm any particular subgroups in the membership.
 The committee will evaluate priorities for the upcoming year and create a policy agenda that will be put forward for board approval and will work with government affairs consultants to evaluate opportunities to influence the policymaking process ensuring activities are reflective of and benefitting the membership.
 (Meets: Virtually monthly and occasionally in-person at Annual Meeting, Participates In: Annual virtual Hill visits as available, Time Commitment: Average of 2 hours per month and 30-35 hours over course of the year)